The Impact of Covid-19 on UK Visa and Immigration

 In some cases, the Home Office may even decide application without seeing certain specified documents if the applicant cannot get them due to coronavirus.
 Otherwise, the Home Office may advice the applicant to submit the specified documents after the date of application.

-If a person needs to take an English language test as part of the application then may apply for an exemption if the test centre was closed or the applicant couldn’t travel to it due to coronavirus when he/she applied for a visa under family or private life routes.
+If a person needs to take an English language test as part of the application, then may apply for an exemption if the test centre was closed or the applicant couldn’t travel to it due to coronavirus when they applied for a visa under family or private life routes.

 Indeed, on the March 31, 2020, the Home Office announced a policy to extend the NHS frontline workers visas.
 Moreover, on 29 April 2020, the government announced to extend the visa of frontline health and care workers.

-If a migrant is working in the healthcare sector and his/her visa expires between 1 October 2020 and 31 March 2021 then may be eligible for a free UK visa extension due to Covid-19.
-Accordingly, if the migrant is eligible then his/her dependants (partner and children under the age of 18) could also get their visas extended for a year.
-Moreover, the NHS worker and his/her will also be eligible for the waiver of Immigration Health Surcharge (IHS).
-However, if the NHS worker’s visa is due to expire after 31 March 2021, or is changing employer then may not be eligible for 1-year free UK visa extension due to Covid-19.
+If a migrant is working in the healthcare sector and their visa expires between 1 October 2020 and 31 March 2021 then may be eligible for a free UK visa extension due to Covid-19.
+Accordingly, if the migrant is eligible then their dependants (partner and children under the age of 18) could also get their visas extended for a year.
+Moreover, the NHS worker and their will also be eligible for the waiver of Immigration Health Surcharge (IHS).
+However, if the NHS worker’s visa is due to expire after 31 March 2021 or is changing employer then may not be eligible for 1-year free UK visa extension due to Covid-19.

 The NHS worker can carry out supplementary work in any role at any skill level during the coronavirus outbreak.
 There is no restriction on the number of hours a migrant can work.

-If the endorsement from an endorsing body has expired because you have not been able to make an application for the UK Global Talent visa then you may still be eligible.
+If the endorsement from an endorsing body has expired because you have not been able to make an application for the UK Global Talent visa, then you may still be eligible.
 The UK Global Talent visa endorsement may be acceptable if it was granted on or after 24 January 2020 and you apply for your visa before 1 January 2021.
-UK Global Talent Visa Applications that do not meet the aforesaid requirements may be considered on a case by case basis.
+UK Global Talent Visa Applications that do not meet the previously mentioned requirements may be considered on a case by case basis.